 On April 16, 2015, our Board of Directors authorized a program to repurchase up to \$25.0 million of outstanding common stock.
-Under the authorized stock repurchase program, we may repurchase shares from time to time on the open market.
+Under the authorized stock repurchase program, we may repurchase shares from time-to-time on the open market.
 The pace of repurchase activity will depend on levels of cash generation, current stock price and other factors.
 The stock repurchase program was announced on April 16, 2015 and expires on April 15, 2016.
 The program may be modified or discontinued at any time.
-During the three months ended June 27, 2015, under this repurchase authorization, we repurchased 400,362 shares of common stock for approximately \$3.5 million.
+During the three months ended September 26, 2015, under this repurchase authorization, we repurchased and retired 472,800 shares of common stock for approximately \$3.5 million.
+During the nine months ended September 26, 2015, under this repurchase authorization, we repurchase of common stock for approximately \$7.0 million.